-Recent studies have indicated a serious potential risk of pesticides/insecticides/fungicides to exposed early life stages of Chinook salmon and aquatic invertebrates in the Central Valley (Viant et al. 2006).
-A large number of pesticides/insecticides/fungicides have been detected by water quality sampling programs in the San Joaquin River Basin, including aldrin, carbaryl, chlorpyrifos, diazinon, dieldrin, diuron, heptachlor, lindane, malathion, metribuzin, and trifluralin (Domagalski et al. 2000).
+Recent studies have indicated a serious potential risk of pesticides to exposed early life stages of Chinook salmon in the Central Valley of California (Viant et al. 2006).
+A large number of pesticides have been detected by water quality sampling programs in the San Joaquin basin, including aldrin, carbaryl, chlorpyrifos, diazinon, dieldrin, diuron, heptachlor, lindane, malathion, metribuzin, and trifluralin (Domagalski et al. 2000).
 Most problems occur in the lower Restoration Area (Reaches 3 through 5) where water quality is influenced by water imported from the Delta and by agricultural drainage, particularly from Mud and Salt sloughs.
 Reaches 1 and 2 have generally good water quality (Brown 1997).
 Domagalski's study (et al. 2000) and other multiyear studies (Brown 1997, Panshin et al. 1998) assessed a wide array of contaminants.
-More than half of the surface water samples from certain agricultural drainages in the Central Valley contain seven or more pesticides/insecticides/fungicides (Panshin et al. 1998).
+More than half of the surface water samples from certain agricultural drainages in the Central Valley contain seven or more pesticides (Panshin et al. 1998).
 These pesticide mixtures include organophosphates and carbamates that are likely to have additive effects on the neurobehavior of salmon exposed in contaminated watersheds (Scholz et al. 2006).
-The growing number of chemical pesticides/insecticides/fungicides found in the San Joaquin Valley is too large to encompass in this review.
-Furthermore, accurately quantifying risks of individual pesticides/insecticides/fungicides or synergistic effects of multiple pesticides/insecticides/fungicides is not easily validated; most studies rely on comparing contaminant levels (from biota or the environment) to literature values, regional or national statistics, or suitable reference sites.
+The growing number of chemical pesticides found in the San Joaquin Valley is too large to encompass in this review.
+Furthermore, accurately quantifying risks of individual pesticides or synergistic effects of multiple pesticides is not easily validated; most studies rely on comparing contaminant levels (from biota or the environment) to literature values, regional or national statistics, or suitable reference sites.

-USGS NAWQA Toxicity Monitoring.
-The San Joaquin-Tulare study unit was among the first basins chosen for the U.S. Geological Survey (USGS) National Water Quality Assessment Program (NAWQA), and has recently focused considerable attention on pesticide contamination in the San Joaquin River Basin (Dubrovsky et al. 1998, Panshin et al. 1998, Kratzer and Shelton 1998, Brown and May 2000).
-Generally, toxicity within the San Joaquin River has been attributed to pesticides/insecticides/fungicides from agricultural nonpoint sources, substantiated by the lack of detection of pesticide compounds in reference sites on the upper Kings River and Tuolumne River, situated above agricultural influences (Dubrovsky et al. 1998).
-In the NAWQA studies, available drinking water standards were not exceeded at San Joaquin River monitoring sites, but the concentrations of several pesticides/insecticides/fungicides exceeded the criteria for the protection of aquatic life.
+USGS NAWOA Toxicity Monitoring.
+The San Joaquin-Tulare study unit was among the first basins chosen for the U.S. Geological Survey (USGS) National Water Quality Assessment Program (NAWQA), and has recently focused considerable attention on pesticide contamination in the San Joaquin River basin (Dubrovsky et al. 1998, Panshin et al. 1998, Kratzer and Shelton 1998, Brown and May 2000).
+Generally, toxicity within the San Joaquin River has been attributed to pesticides from agricultural nonpoint sources, substantiated by the lack of detection of pesticide compounds in reference sites on the upper Kings River and Tuolumne River, situated above agricultural influences (Dubrovsky et al. 1998).
+In the NAWOA studies, available drinking water standards were not exceeded at San Joaquin River monitoring sites, but the concentrations of several pesticides exceeded the criteria for the protection of aquatic life.
 As mentioned previously, regional or national contamination levels are used to interpret San Joaquin River study results.
 Gilliom and Clifton (1990, from Brown 1998) reported that the San Joaquin River had some of the highest concentrations of organochlorine residues in bed sediments among the major rivers of the United States.
-Although the organochlorine pesticide DDT (dichlorodiphenyl-trichloroethane) was banned in the United States in 1973, DDT concentrations have continued to be detected in biota of the San Joaquin Valley streams at lower levels (Goodbred et al. 1997, Dubrovsky et al. 1998) as contaminated soils are transported to streams and sediment is resuspended from riverbeds.
+Although the organochlorine pesticide DDT (dichloro-diphenyl-trichloroethane) was banned in the United States in 1973, DDT concentrations have continued to be detected in biota of the San Joaquin Valley streams at lower levels (Goodbred et al. 1997, Dubrovsky et al. 1998) as contaminated soils are transported to streams and sediment is resuspended from riverbeds.